hashrocket/hr-til/README.md

-Today I Learned was ported to Elixir/Phoenix in 2017 ([source code](https://github.com/hashrocket/tilex)), and the Rails application is no longer in production as a Hashrocket project.
-We still plan to respond to issues and merge pull requests.
+Today I Learned was ported to Elixir/Phoenix in 2017 ([source code](https://github.com/hashrocket/tilex)), and the Rails application is no longer in production or actively maintained by Hashrocket.
 Thanks to all of our [contributors](https://github.com/hashrocket/hr-til/graphs/contributors)!

 ### Install